 Mobile flexibility means conservation is key

 In addition to this, a mobile camp encourages low-impact tourism, by a required reliance on sustainable energy solutions (solar power as opposed to more environmentally damaging energy sources) and a pack-up-and-go approach that coincides with an eco-sensitive relationship with nature.
-This attitude to hospitality offers guests peace of mind in that you are supporting a camp that values and celebrates Tanzania’s natural heritage and people.
+This attitude to hospitality offers guests peace of mind in that you are supporting a camp that values and celebrates the natural heritage and people of the Serengeti.

 Nomad Tanzania has been very successful in this approach and it has been achieved in part by experience and in-depth knowledge of the region.
 Professional guides and open dialogue and participation of local communities has coupled tourism excellence with an intimate understanding of both terrain and wildlife.
 The value of this cannot be stressed enough if we are to ensure a continued respect for the environment and its cherished wildlife.